Opinion | Biden keeps looking to the 2009 stimulus debate. It’s not the right lesson for this relief package.

 To a very large extent, the answer is the lessons of history — or rather the lessons that President Biden and many Democrats are drawing from history.
 During the last recession in 2009, when Biden was vice president, the Obama administration bargained with Republicans in an attempt to reach a bipartisan deal on economic stimulus.
 The result was a relatively modest $787 billion bill that attracted only three Republican votes in the Senate and none in the House.
 Many Democrats now blame the small size of the stimulus for subpar growth rates during the rest of Obama’s presidency — and vow not to repeat that mistake again.

 “It was a big recovery package … but it wasn’t enough…,” Biden says.
 “It stemmed the crisis, but the recovery could have been faster and even bigger.
 Today, we need an answer that meets the challenge of this crisis, not one that falls short.”
-Senate Majority Leader Charles E. Schumer (D.-N.Y.) agrees: “We should have learned the lesson of 2008 and 2009 when Congress was too timid and constrained in its response to the financial crisis.”
+Senate Majority Leader Charles E. Schumer (D-N.Y.) agrees: “We should have learned the lesson of 2008 and 2009 when Congress was too timid and constrained in its response to the financial crisis.”

 As a historian, I should be delighted that politicians are drawing on history to craft policy.
 But I am concerned that they may be drawing the wrong lessons — as so many have done in the past.